nathansam/gameR/README.md

 <!-- badges: end -->

 gameR provides a collection of R colour palettes inspired by video games.
-Note: these colour palettes may not be robust to colour blindness.
+Note: these colour palettes may not be colour blind friendly.

 ## Installation